lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

 A simple Vuex store.
 \end{center}

 There are many strategies for error handling in this set up.
 You can have a local `try/catch` in the component.
-Other developers store the error state in the Vuex state, as well.
+Other developers store the error in the Vuex state, as well.

 Either way, the `<login>` component using a Vuex store would look something like this: